bouchramohamedlemine/IoT_Project/README.md

 The main Flask application that controls the web server.
 It handles requests, renders templates, communicates with the ESP32 via MQTT, and displays real-time data and analytics on the web interface.

 ### `random_forest_model.joblib`
-A pre-trained random forest machine learning model saved using the `joblib` library.
+A trained random forest machine learning model saved using the `joblib` library.
 This model is used to predict air quality and help in decision-making regarding ventilation control.

 ### `requirements.txt`
 This file lists the Python libraries required to run the project.
 It allows users to easily install the necessary dependencies using `pip`.

 ### `utils.py`
-A Python utility script that contains helper functions used throughout by the app.py script.
+A Python utility script that contains helper functions used by the app.py script.

 ## Features
 - **Air Quality Monitoring**: The system collects data from both indoor sensor and API to monitor air quality in real-time.
 This includes indoor and outdoor temperature and humidity, outdoor particulate matter (PM2.5, PM10), CO2, NO2 and O3 levels, and wind speed.

-- **Automated Control**: Based on the collected data, the system makes real-time decisions on whether to open or close windows to optimize air quality and temperature.
+- **Automated Control**: Based on the collected data and the predicted PM2.5 concentration, the system makes real-time decisions on whether to open or close windows to optimize air quality and temperature.

-- **Energy Efficiency**: The system could help minimize energy consumption by controlling ventilation and reducing the need for heating or cooling based on environmental conditions.

 - **Healthier environment**: The system aims to reduce pollutants that affect indoor air quality.

 ## How It Works